dice-group/KBQA-PG/KBQA/appB/preprocessing/wordpiece_version/README.md

 ## Note
 This version is a quick and dirty fix.
 It is not Linter approved.
 It is not working as good as the base version.

+## TODO
+- Test this with the tokenizer which is used.
+- The encoding "variable:" probably yields problems in token- and untokenization.